Financial Considerations

 Happier Holidays with the Right Supports: 7 Simple Ways Churches Can Partner with Families Affected by Disability

 “Happy Thanksgiving!”
 I said to the mom as she headed out the door.
-“Not likely”, she replied, “Everyone tells me that, but the holidays are some of the hardest days.
-The schedule is different each day—we will pay the price for that in our family.”
+“Not likely,” she replied, “Everyone tells me that, but the holidays are some of the hardest days.
+The schedule differs daily—we will pay the price for that in our family.”

 If you’re looking to come alongside individuals and families impacted by disability this Christmas season, I offer you the below seven ideas as a starting point: